ottojulian/ROSIntegration-5.8/README.md

+# This repo is a UE5-compatible fork of the original ROSIntegration UE4 plugin (https://github.com/code-iai/ROSIntegration.git).
+Versions tested: 5.2, 5.4
+---

 # ROSIntegration Plugin for Unreal Engine 4
 This plugin adds ROS support to your Unreal Engine Project.
 It is designed to be used on different common platforms.
 Currently, Windows and Linux are directly supported.